omegaui/omegaide/README.md

 # Editor Key Bindings

-Page 12, Instruction Panel, Help Section.
+Page 12 & 13, Instruction Panel, Help Section.

 # Installing

-Dependency **JDK 16** or above for stable version

-Dependency **JDK 17** or above for current beta version
+Dependency **JDK 17** or above for current beta & stable versions

 If you want to get early access to optimizations and new features you can freely use latest beta available.